CANDELbio/mantis-viewer/images.md

 ## Channel Controls

 Once an image set or project has been selected Mantis will load the Channel Controls.
 Mantis will automatically choose markers to be displayed for the channels on the first load.
 Automatic marker selection behavior can be configured in [preferences]({% link preferences.md %}).
-Mantis will automatically reload the last selected markers, brightness settings, and visibility settings on subsequent loa
+Mantis will automatically reload the last selected markers, brightness settings, and visibility settings on subsequent loads.

 ![Channel Controls](images/channel_controls.png)